vantage6/vantage6-workshop/episodes/chapter5.md

 ### Using the client

-The client instace, once created, offers a set of attributes that correspond to the vantage6 core concepts (See concept map).
+The client instance, once created, offers a set of attributes that correspond to the vantage6 core concepts (See Chapter #3's concept map):

 - `client.user`
 - `client.organization`